jimdigriz/bratwurst/README.md

 ## Building

-Building for other targets is typically just a case of reading 'Supported Physical Targets' to learn how to install the firmware once built to your target, and of course to build the firmware its-self.
-This is done typically by just typing:
+Building for other targets is just a case of reading the relevant page linked from the 'Supported Physical Targets' above to learn how to install the built firmware to your target.
+Building the firmware its-self is done just by typing:

-    make ar7/wag54g
+    make <soc/board>

-For information on customising the build, read the 'Customising the Build' of [Development and Contributing](DEVELOPMENT.md).
+For information on customising the build, read the 'Customising the Build' section of [Development and Contributing](DEVELOPMENT.md).